-Wesley A. Cramer is a partner in Peacock Keller & Ecker, LLP, whose primary area of practice is real estate.
+Wesley A. Cramer is senior counsel with Peacock Keller, LLP, whose primary area of practice is real estate.
 His chief duties include coordinating coal, land, and oil and gas legal work undertaken by the firm.

-For over thirty five years, Mr. Cramer has represented local and national energy producers relative to issues pertaining to longwall mining, coal mine subsidence, coal bed methane gas recovery, underground gas storage, and shale gas.
-He, along with other members of the firm, has coordinated the production of title abstracts and rendered legal opinions on hundreds of titles to tracts of coal and operating rights involving thousands of acres of coal comprising some of the world's largest deep coal mines in Southwestern Pennsylvania.
+For nearly 40 years, Mr. Cramer has represented local and national energy producers relative to issues pertaining to longwall mining, coal mine subsidence, coal bed methane gas recovery, underground gas storage, and shale gas.
+He, along with other members of the firm, has coordinated the production of title abstracts and rendered legal opinions on hundreds of titles to tracts of coal and operating rights involving thousands of acres of coal comprising some of the world’s largest deep coal mines in Southwestern Pennsylvania.

 He has represented corporate and individual clients in numerous issues relating to railroad properties, easements, industrial and commercial property, residential and commercial financing, zoning, water, subdivision and land development matters, pipelines, coal processing plants, real estate tax assessment appeals, transfer taxes, and purely public charity tax exemptions.